Mon – Sun: 24/7 Plumbing

 What is the purpose of a plumbing vent?

-A plumbing vent helps regulate air pressure within drainage systems and allows fresh and clean air to enter the plumbing fixture and pipe network.
-The vent also eliminates any negative pressure that could trap harmful gases or hinder drains from flowing smoothly.
+A plumbing vent helps regulate air pressure within drainage systems.
+It allows fresh and clean air to enter the plumbing fixture and pipe network and eliminates any negative pressure that could trap harmful gases or hinder drains from flowing smoothly.

 How does a plumbing vent work?

-The plumbing vent works by equalising the air pressure within the plumbing drainage systems to allow drains to flow smoothly and to prevent water in traps from being siphoned off.
+The plumbing vent works by equalising the air pressure within the plumbing drainage systems, allowing drains to flow smoothly and preventing water in traps from being siphoned off.
 Vents allow air to enter the system so water can drain properly.

 What causes a clogged vent pipe?